About

 1894

-An L-shaped extension, forming the Palm Court, is added, with another 30 suites.
+In December, an L-shaped extension, forming the Palm Court Wing, was opened, with another 30 suites added.

 1899